PayPrecisePremium UK Salary Tools

 Does the charge use household income?

-No. It is based on the adjusted net income of the higher-income person, not the combined household total.
+No. It is based on the adjusted net income of the higher-income partner alone, not the combined household total.

 Can pension contributions reduce the charge?

 Yes.
-Qualifying pension contributions reduce ANI, so they can reduce or even remove the charge if you are near the threshold.
+Qualifying pension contributions lower adjusted net income, which can shrink the charge or remove it entirely if you are near £60,000.

 Not always.
-From 2024/25 onward, some people can ask HMRC to collect the charge through PAYE instead, depending on their circumstances.
+From 2024/25 onward, some employees can ask HMRC to collect the charge through their PAYE tax code instead.

 Sources, methodology and data quality